 The heater must be installed in a location that is readily accessible for servicing.

-The heater must be installed in accordance with clearances to combustibles as indicated on the wall tag and in this manual.
+The heater must be installed in accordance with clearances to combustibles as indicated on the serial plate, wall tag and throughout the manual.
+See Page 7, Section 4.